kieran-mackle/AutoTrader/docs/pages/index.md

 ## Features

 What are these features?
-You should see the {% include doc.html name="Getting Started" path="getting-started" %}
-guide for a complete summary.
+You should see the {% include doc.html name="Getting Started" path="getting-started" %} guide for a complete summary.
 Briefly:

- - *Visualisation*
+ - *Interactive results visualisation*
  - *Simple, elegant code*
  - *Backtesting*
  - *Live-trading*